OpenBankingUK/conformance-dcr/CONTRIBUTING.md

 # Contributing

-When contributing to the DCR Conformance Tool please first discuss the change you wish to make via the [issue tracker](https://bitbucket.org/openbankingteam/conformance-dcr/issues) or via email.
+When contributing to the DCR Conformance Tool please first discuss the change you wish to make via email.

 # Questions